-Eddy will provide Dinner at 6pm followed by his Presentation at 7pm at
+Eddy bought Dinner at 6pm followed by his Presentation at 7pm at Gilligan’s

 About the Presenter: Eddy has Belgian roots, holds an MSEE from the Erasmus University College in Belgium, and is fluent in four languages.
 He has 30 years of experience in consultative sales and sales management of RF, microwave, audio, radio, TV and video Test & Measurement instruments, as well as TV broadcasting equipment.

 For the last 10 years, Eddy was the Director of Sales for the Broadcast Division of Rohde & Schwarz USA.
 Prior to transferring to R&S USA in 2001, he sold T&M products for R&S Belgium.

 He founded SOURCERER, LLC broadcast product sales in June 2014, based in Flower Mound.

 Bring a friend or colleague this month and learn.